kubeflow/website/content/en/docs/ibm/create-cluster.md

 `$ export VPC_ID=r006-hidden-68cc-4d40-xxxx-4319fa3fxxxx`

-* Step 3.
+* Step 4.
 Create a subnet.

-List address prefixes and note the CIDR block corresponding to a Zone, e.g. in below example, for Zone: us-south-3 CIDR block is :
+  (Note: If you want to use existing subnet, proceed to `List all the existing subnets:` ) List address prefixes and note the CIDR block corresponding to a Zone, e.g. in below example, for Zone: us-south-3 CIDR block is :

 "10.240.128.0/18"